HuiGuanLab/RaTSG/README.md

 # Temporal Sentence Grounding with Relevance Feedback in Videos
-This is a repository contains the implementation of our NeurIPS'24 poster paper "Temporal Sentence Grounding with Relevance Feedback in Videos"
+This is a repository contains the implementation of our NeurIPS'24 paper "Temporal Sentence Grounding with Relevance Feedback in Videos"
 ![overview](/figures/framework-RaTSG.jpg)